BLOG

 Ireland's skills landscape is shaped by a unique combination of forces: the highest concentration of technology multinational headquarters in Europe, a Sláintecare health reform demanding workforce expansion, a housing and infrastructure crisis requiring 50,000+ additional construction workers, and a pharmaceutical sector that is the world's second-largest exporter facing a 5,000+ worker gap.
 With 76% of Irish employers reporting difficulty filling roles, the need for targeted upskilling and workforce development has never been more urgent.

-The 10 skills profiled in this guide are not predictions.
-They are grounded in data from the DETE Critical Skills list, NCSC Ireland, IDA Ireland, SOLAS, SkillNet Ireland, CIF, INMO, and Pharmachemical Ireland, the authoritative Irish sources tracking what employers actually need on the ground.
-Whether you are an L&D leader conducting a training needs analysis, a hiring manager trying to fill critical roles, or a professional planning your next career move in Ireland, the evidence points in the same direction: invest in these skills now.
+The 10 skills profiled in this guide are grounded in data from the DETE Critical Skills list, NCSC Ireland, IDA Ireland, SOLAS, SkillNet Ireland, CIF, INMO, and Pharmachemical Ireland.
+Whether you are an L&D leader planning workforce development, a hiring manager trying to fill critical roles, or a professional planning your next career move in Ireland, the evidence points in the same direction: invest in these skills now.

 Need Consistent Training Quality Across Ireland?